Mount Stuart, Tasmania: History

-The original owners of the land, upon which Mount Stuart is built, were known as Mouheneenner band of the South East tribe of Tasmanian aborigines.
+The original owners of the land, upon which Mount Stuart is built, were known as Mouheneenner band of the South East tribe of Aboriginal Tasmanians.
 Ownership of the land began to change after British occupation of the land began in 1803.

 Etymology

-The name Mount Stuart comes indirectly from a Governor of Bombay (Mumbai) in India, Mountstuart Elphinstone.
+The name Mount Stuart comes indirectly from a Governor of Bombay in India, Mountstuart Elphinstone.
 Mountstuart was the fourth son of the eleventh Lord Elphinstone, and was born in Dunbartonshire, Scotland.
 A ship, the Mountstuart Elphinstone, was named in honour of the Governor, and in 1836, this ship visited Hobart town.
 The Mountstuart Elphinstone brought the news that the unpopular Lieutenant-Governor George Arthur, was ordered to return to London.
 This allowed reversal of some of his unpopular Laws.
 To celebrate, locals named two roads to the north west of the town 'Mount Stuart Road' and 'Elphinstone Road'.

 Over time the area around Mount Stuart Road became known as 'Mount Stuart'.
 After a while an area outside 'Hobart Town' (including much of West Hobart) was designated 'Mount Stuart Town'.
 Knocklofty (hill) was also known as Mount Stuart or Paraclete.
 Mount Stuart Town was absorbed into Hobart around 1908.
 Mount Stuart also uses the general Hobart postcode of 7000.
 West Hobart gradually developed as a separate suburb, and the hill of Knocklofty progressively became a reserve.
 Next to the Knocklofty Reserve is a water reservoir, near which walkers can take in views of Hobart.